siddharth201/MyNotes/AI_ML/Modules/Module-4-MLCoding-SupervisedLearning/SupervisedLearning-CheetSheet.md

 ### Linear Regression Intuition
 > "Regression is not about fitting a line.
 It is about discovering the relationship between variables."

+The real objective is

+>Learn how one variable depends on another.